jorgemanrubia/ruby-vs-swift-vs-crystal/README.md

 This test processes a big CSV file (~4MB) that contains stock data.
 First, the test will transform this data into a list of bar objects.
 And then, it will loop through all the bars and calculate the average close price.

 I wasn’t able to find a good CSV parser for Swift.
 There is no official library for it, and the open source solutions I tried were surprisingly slow.
 Instead, the test just loops through the file lines and split them using *comma* as a delimiter.
 I used the same approach for Swift, Crystal and Ruby, despite of both Crystal and Ruby featuring official (and fast) CSV libraries.
-In the three cases it processes the file in *streaming* (without loading the full contents into memory).
+In the three cases it processes the file in streaming, without loading its full content into memory.

 ## Results